kutaykerimoglu/jelo/README.md

 # Jelo

-The Jelo is a Java implementation of the Elo rating system, providing a straightforward and customizable solution for calculating and updating player ratings after head-to-head matches.
+Jelo is a Java implementation of the Elo rating system, providing a straightforward and customizable solution for calculating and updating player ratings after head-to-head matches.
 This implementation allows users to set parameters such as the `K_FACTOR` and `DIFFERENCE_CONSTANT`, providing flexibility for different rating scenarios.

 ## Overview